pkarsy/rcCalibrator/README.md

 ### WARNING
 - The use of the "osccal" utility will erase all the contents of your MCU without notice.
-- Even if you connect a crystall the chip will ignore it Use it only if you are familiar with ISP programming and know how to set the chip to the old state.
+- Even if you connect a crystall the chip will ignore it !
+Use *osscal* only if you are familiar with ISP programming and know how to set the chip to the old state.
 - 57600 and even more 115200 is somewhat problematic.
 See the section "57600bps"

 ### The Problem